JonnyDaenen/ZUNA/README.md

 # Z-UWN-STF

-Collection of scripts to decommission GCP test resources, which are labelled by `audotelete:true`.
+Collection of scripts to decommission GCP test resources, which are labelled by `autodelete:true`.

 ## Features